quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 In case of extraction of sections from the PE files, we will be focusing on mainly: .text, .data, .rdata, .rsrc and .reloc.
 In the first stage, the pre-processing may be a bit challenging, as we have to handle those 5 sections of images differently.

+# Tuesday, July 29th, 2025

+## Discover
+Researched on the first stage of data pre-processing of BODMAS dataset and gathered knowledge of the steps of pre-processing pipeline.

+## Investigate
+We have selected 5 different sections of the PE files of BODMAS dataset.
+Each of these sections will get trained individually on QCNN architecture.
+As a result, there will be 5 different sections of 8x8 images.

+## Ponder
+The 5 different sections of images will be a 2D representation of the grayscale values generated form the sections.
+These image is going to get used in the second stage of data pre-processing of BODMAS dataset.